Unnatural Rebellion: Loyalists in New York City during the Revolution

 University of Virginia Press

 Chopra, Ruma, "Unnatural Rebellion: Loyalists in New York City during the Revolution" (2011).
-Books Authored by SJSU Faculty.
+Books by SJSU Authors.
 Book 7.